SoftUni/Programming-Basics-Book-Java-EN/chapter-12-conclusion.md

 ## Good Luck to All!

-On behalf of the entire authors' team, we **wish you endless success in the profession and in your life**!
+On behalf of the entire authors' team, we **wish you endless success in the profession and your life**!
 We will be really happy, if with our help you are **passionate about programming** and we have inspired you to boldly take up the profession of "software engineer", which will: bring you a good job, working with pleasure, quality life, and prosperity, as well as great perspectives for development and possibilities for making impressive projects with inspiration and passion.

 <p align="right"><i>Sofia, December 5, 2017</i></p>